liraymond04/re0-translations/posts/side_stories/Stand by me Pleiades Part 4/Stand by me Pleiades Part 4.md

 But that was also to be expected.

-"I didn’t expect Lady Petra to negotiate for the other party’s approval… putting Emily aside for now, what is Dudley doing?"
+???: \[I didn’t expect Lady Petra to negotiate for the other party’s approval… putting Emily aside for now, what is Dudley doing?"

-"He was grinning, perversely watching to see if I'd fail."
+Petra: \[He was grinning, perversely watching to see if I'd fail.\]

-"It seems not too far from the truth, but there's a bias in the crucial part where it might have gone off course…!"
+Otto: \[It seems not too far from the truth, but there's a bias in the crucial part where it might have gone off course…!\]

 Otto, holding the reins at the driver's seat, responded to Petra's answer like this.

 However, in that darkness, he touched his hat, "Oh dear."

-"So, Lady Petra, are you really okay? ――What about the effects of the oath?"
+Otto: \[So, Lady Petra, are you really okay? ――What about the effects of the oath?\]

-"…It's fine.
-Really."
+Petra: \[…It's fine.
+Really.\]

 It might seem insincere to say, but it was the truth.